andriishupta/product-viewer/README.md

 ## To improve
 - use Search Service: Elastic search
+- use better state management to see when it is loading, error and data exists
 - for promotion use some 3rd party service
 - add relational database(with sharding)
 - use Cloudfront and it's caching